 The stories almost read like parables, which tell us that wherever we find ourselves, we should work to increase dignity, and that we must carry ourselves in a way that allows us to be the answer to someone’s prayer.

 Bloodshot is the 2020 film adaptation of the Valiant Comics superhero of the same name.

 The film introduces a brand new character named Marcus Tibbs, a former sharpshooter in the US army who loses his sight in battle.
-With few options, her ends up with military contractor RST, which gives him ocular implants that give him back his sight.
+With few options, he ends up with military contractor RST, which gives him sight-restoring ocular implants.

-Tibbs, played by Alexander Hernandez, is a standout character in an otherwise relatively tame movie.
+Tibbs, played by Alexander Hernandez, is a standout character.
 Hernandez steals every scene he’s in, despite having relatively few lines, and I found myself thinking about his character long after the movie was over.

 The reason Tibbs is one of my favourite characters of 2020 is because watching him, I found myself marvelling at technology in a way I hadn’t in a very long time.